 Also read: How Long After Botox Can I Work Out?

-- Lying down without any elevation: While this may not seem like a lot, when you are sleeping on your back, you should not lie down ‘all flat.’
-Keeping your head raised a bit helps with swelling as well as helps with the settling of the Botox.
+- Lying down without any elevation: While this may not seem like a lot, when you are sleeping on your back, you should not lie down completely flat.
+Keeping your head raised slightly helps reduce swelling and supports proper settling of the Botox.

 Also read: Can I Lay Down After Botox?

-- Place additional pillows under your head so that your head is elevated, and you will avoid rolling on your side and your stomach.
+- Place additional pillows under your head so that your head is elevated and you avoid rolling onto your side or stomach.

-- Try a travel pillow or neck support to keep your head in controlled positions while you sleep.
+- Try a travel pillow or neck support to keep your head in a controlled position while you sleep.

-- Try to avoid putting your hands and arms up and over your face, as you may apply pressure on the areas where the treatment was done.
+- Avoid putting your hands or arms over your face, as this may apply pressure to treated areas.

 Also read: Can Botox Lift the Eyebrows?